NDSU-CSA/hack-b0t/README.md

 But on a more serious note, Hack Bot currently has not been built with multiple servers in mind.
 This may change in the future though, so stay tuned!

+### Contributing

+If you would like to contribute to Hack Bot, take a look at `CONTRIBUTING.md`.

 ###### This project is licensed under the MIT Open Source License, see LICENSE for more information